-CRD IV, as amended by the European Commission Delegated Act (the Delegated Act), introduced a new leverage ratio, which compares CRD IV's definition of Tier 1 capital to a measure of leverage exposure, defined as the sum of assets less Tier 1 capital deductions plus certain offbalance-sheet exposures, including a measure of derivatives exposures, securities financing transactions and commitments.
-The Delegated Act does not currently include a minimum leverage ratio requirement; however, the Basel Committee has proposed a minimum requirement of 3%.
-Any required minimum ratio is expected to become effective for GSGUK on January 1, 2018.
-As of June 30, 2016, GSGUK had a leverage ratio of 3.9%.
+The company is required to monitor and disclose its leverage ratio using CRD IV's definition of exposure as amended by the European Commission Leverage Ratio Delegated Act.
+In November 2016, the European Commission proposed amendments to CRD IV to implement a 3% minimum leverage ratio requirement for certain E.U. financial institutions, including GSI.
+This leverage ratio compares CRD IV's definition of Tier 1 capital to a measure of leverage exposure, defined as the sum of certain assets plus certain off-balance sheet exposures (which include a measure of derivatives exposures, securities financing transactions commitments), less Tier 1 capital deductions.
+Any required minimum ratio is expected to become effective for the company no earlier than January 1, 2018.
+As of June 30, 2017, GSGUK had a leverage ratio of 4.4%.
 This leverage ratio is based on our current interpretation and understanding of this rule and may evolve as its interpretation and application is discussed with our regulators.
+The table below presents the company's leverage ratio under CRD IV.